ashwithamary/focus-peaking-application/README.md

 ### Common Issues

-- **Port conflicts**: If ports 3000 or 5000 are already in use, you may need to stop other services using those ports
+- **Port conflicts**: If ports 3000 or 5000 are already in use, the run.sh script will attempt to free port 5000 automatically.
+If issues persist, you may need to manually stop other services using these ports.
 - **Browser compatibility**: The webcam feature works best in Chrome or Firefox
 - **Backend connection**: If you see connection errors, make sure the backend server is running
+- **Virtual environment**: If you encounter Python module errors, ensure the virtual environment is activated properly

 ### Manual Steps